N4321D/Variational-Autoencoder-Demo/README.md

 ```
 # VARIATIONAL AUTOENCODER TIMESERIES CLASSIFICATION DEMO

-This repository contains a demo showcasing how autoencoders can be used to classify patterns in time series data, with a focus on variational autoencoders (VAEs).
-It is also an excellent way to learn more about different model architectures, optimizers, activation functions, and other aspects of machine learning because it shows you live what happens in the latent layer after each epoch, essentially demonstrating how the model learns.
+This repository contains a demo showcasing how autoencoders can be used to classify patterns in time series data, especially variational autoencoders (VAEs).
+It is also an excellent way to learn more about different model architectures, optimizers, activation functions, and other aspects of machine learning because it shows live what happens in the latent layer after each epoch, essentially demonstrating how the model learns.

 The model uses an autoencoder to classiffy repeating patterns in time series data.
 There are also plots that show the model’s performance on validation data live after each epoch.
 Finally, there is a plot that demonstrates how the decoder regenerates output data and what the latent dimension looks like.

 ![Live Plot Untrained Model](docs/live_plot.png)

 The structure of this notebook makes it very easy to change the encoder or decoder and see the effects of different layer types and architectures.
 Note that this model has been mainly built to demonstrate how VAEs perform and is not optimized for any real-world usage.
 To achieve that, you would need to adapt and test it further.